 The PHP community moves versions from an “Active Support” phase, where that version of PHP receives both bugs and security fixes, to a “Security Fixes Only” phase, during which only fixes for critical security issues are addressed.

 Each new version of TYPO3 CMS commences with a series of sprint releases to add new features, improvements, and deprecations.
 The launch of the LTS version begins the period of “long term support,” that lasts three years.
 During this maintenance period of the LTS the TYPO3 Core Team will produce regular bug-fix updates and security fixes as needed.
 They support two versions at any given time—the current LTS release and the previous one.
 See: Maintenance Releases for the current schedule.

 After this three-year support window, TYPO3 GmbH offers the program of Extended Long Term Support for an additional three years.
 This paid support extends the potential supported lifecycle of a TYPO3 site, increasing the ROI value of the investment while giving companies time to decide what their next step should be.

-When you compare the supported versions of TYPO3 and PHP, you can see that TYPO3 v6 no longer has a supported PHP version, and TYPO3 v7’s supported PHP version is only going to be supported until 30 November 2020.
+When you compare the supported versions of TYPO3 and PHP, you can see that TYPO3 v9 & v10 no longer have a supported PHP version.

-This means if you’re running a TYPO3 v6 site, it’s time to update to TYPO3 v10.
-And if you’re running TYPO3 v7, now would be a good time to start considering the next steps.
+This means if you’re running a TYPO3 v10 site or older, it’s time to update to TYPO3 v12.
+And if you’re running TYPO3 v11, now would be a good time to start considering the next steps.

-Note that PHP 7.2 is in “Security fixes only” at the time of writing this article.
+Note that PHP 8.0 is in “Security fixes only” at the time of updating this article (November 2023).
 For reference, see: